informatics-isi-edu/chaise/docs/dev-docs/new-dev-guide.md

-This document should be organized later, I just wanted to make sure the things that comes up during migration are documented:
+This document should be organized later, I just wanted to make sure the things that comes up during migration are documented.

 # Reading Material